Find Your Program

 Marketing, in general, can cause small businesses a number of problems.
 Advertising is expensive and word of mouth is slow-moving.
 The internet provides opportunities to find customers without breaking the bank, but many small businesses don’t do enough with their online presence.
 You probably know that you need a website, but is it SEO optimized?
 Does it utilize responsive design?
 Is it driving sales or is it nothing more than an online billboard?
 And your website is just one piece of your online presence.
 You also need to consider social media like Facebook and Twitter, and pay attention to review sites like Yelp where one dissatisfied customer can damage your reputation.
 Large companies have entire departments devoted to online activities, but small businesses often struggle to keep up with all the ways the Internet can help—and hurt—business.

 Every challenge has a myriad of solutions.
 However, there is one step that can help you handle all kinds of complications.
-You can earn a an online business degree such as a management degree or an MBA degree.
+You can earn a an online business degree such as an MBA degree.
 Through an online graduate degree program, you can learn the skills you need to successfully run a small business, all while taking advantage of online learning’s flexibility and convenience.
 This means you can earn a bachelor’s or a master’s degree even as you continue to work at your current job or manage your small business.

 Owning a small business can be incredibly rewarding.
 But to make your small business a success, you need to be prepared for the challenges you’ll face.
 Earning a business degree can help you get to where you’re trying to go.